 extra sharp cheddar

-Looking at my list, I knew I had a great recipe before I even started making it!
+Looking at my list, I knew it was going to be good before I even started making it!
 I picked up all the ingredients yesterday afternoon and had planned on making these then.
 But as you might have read yesterday, I lost my momentum and decided to make them first thing this morning instead.

 First, I chopped the red bell pepper, onion and two cloves of garlic.

-I also chopped up one chipotle chili and set it aside.
+I also chopped up one chipotle chile and set it aside.